mqchen/SimilarArtists-widget-for-Subsonic/README.markdown

 ## Known issues

-- It only works with the default theme as the injection is done client-side.
+- It only works with the themes shipped with Subsonic.

 ## License: MIT